 Bob ordered a Reuben Sandwich, described on the menu as “corned beef piled high on rye bread with melted Swiss, sauerkraut, Russian dressing and Tavern chips”.
 I ordered Cedric’s Tavern Tuna Melt, described on the menu as “tuna salad served open faced on an English muffin,melted provolone, tomatoes, and “comeback” sauce, with whole grain vegetable salad”.
 Pete and Karen said that the food was excellent at Cedric’s Tavern.
 We agree 100% with Karen and Pete!

 After lunch, we walked through The Biltmore Legacy museum, where we learned about the lives of the Vanderbilts here and abroad.
 The Vanderbilts at Home and Abroad exhibition was interesting and very informative.
 No photography was permitted inside the museum.
-For a glimpse of the stories and collections provided in the exhibit, please refer to the link highlighted above.

 We walked to the Winery when we completed our tour of The Biltmore Legacy museum exhibit.